brianwider/marfeel/README.md

   If you want a custom PORT, just change it the following way:

     $ PORT=3001 npm start

+  Then navigate to `http://localhost:PORT` on the browser.

 ## Running the project on development

   It will start the application on the port 3000 (or the defined one) with a watcher.

     $ npm run start-dev

+  Then navigate to `http://localhost:3000` on the browser.